Padmanabhan100/Padmanabhan100/README.md

 ### Hello Folks 👋
 <bl>
-<small>I am Padmanabhan aka Paddy, I am from Mumbai🌴,India and currently working as a Data Science - Intern @ Great Learning🧑‍💻.
+<small>I am Padmanabhan aka Paddy, I am from Mumbai🌴,India and currently working as Applied Data Science - Case Study Creator @ Great Learning🧑‍💻.
 I am a tech enthusiast and I have a keen interest in the field of A.I and Machine Learning🤖 .
 I am a continuous learner and strongly believe in contributing to the A.I community.